 In recent years Bakersfield has become one of the fastest-growing cities in California.
-When I moved to Bakersfield a couple of years ago truthfully I didn’t know much about it (except that it’s really, really hot in the summer).
-But like with any new place, it might take a little while, but eventually, you’ll find all the best things to do in the area like your favorite Sunday brunch spot in town, hiking trails to take your dog on, and other fun things to do on the weekends.
+When I moved to Bakersfield a couple of years ago I didn’t know much about it (except that it’s really, really hot in the summer).
+Like with any new place, it might take a little while, but eventually, you’ll find all the most fun things to do in Bakersfield like your favorite Sunday brunch spot in town, hiking trails to take your dog on, and other exciting things to do on the weekends.

-In recent years Bakersfield has also stepped up its food scene with many new hip restaurants, places to grab craft cocktails, multiple breweries, and fun date night spots.
-And it’s also a short drive from major outdoor destinations, National Parks, and some of the best whitewater rafting spots in California.
+In recent years Bakersfield has stepped up its food scene with many new hip restaurants, places to grab craft cocktails, breweries, and fun date night spots.
+And it’s also just a short drive from major outdoor destinations, National Parks, and some of the best whitewater rafting spots in California.

-Here are 12 fun things to do in (and around) Bakersfield like a local:
+Here are 12 fun things to do in Bakersfield (from a local):

-- Stay In A Cabin In Alta Sierra
+- 10. Stay In a Cabin In Alta Sierra

-- Rent A Boat At Hart Park Lake
+- 11. Rent a Boat At Hart Park Lake

-- See Sequoia Trees At Trail Of 100 Giants
+- 12. See Sequoia Trees At The Trail Of 100 Giants

 Panorama Park is one of the best outdoor spaces in Bakersfield for those who are looking to stretch their legs and get some fresh air within the city limits.
 This park has several miles of walking paths along a cliffside called “The Bluffs”.

 Panorama Park has an iconic viewpoint that overlooks Bakersfield’s oil fields as far as you can see.
 This is an especially popular place to watch the sunset and has plenty of resting benches to enjoy the views.

 Panorama Park has a very urban setting to it but overall this park is well-maintained and has a lot of green space.
 Here you can also see many beautiful art murals that were created in 2019 as part of the Panorama Park beautification initiative.